Etyre/Engineered-Efficacy-/Learning Methodology.md

-* Alegebra - I'm trying to deeply understand how and why the quadratic formula works.
+* Algebra - I'm trying to deeply understand how and why the quadratic formula works.
 This depends on completing the square.
 So I don't feel solid about what "completing the square" is or why it works, I'll back up, leaving the quadratic formula for now, and make my new goal just understand completing the square deeply.
-(Conceretely, I'll make a math chunk roam page for "completing the square" and put it in spaced repetition.)
-After solidifying my understanding of completing the square, by playing with the idea and probably doing some cycles of khan accademy exercises in spaced repetetion, do I go back to the quadratic formula.
+(Concretely, I'll make a math chunk roam page for "completing the square" and put it in spaced repetition.)
+After solidifying my understanding of completing the square, by playing with the idea and probably doing some cycles of khan academy exercises in spaced repetition, do I go back to the quadratic formula.

-As I learn math, I'm traversing up and down a tree of simpler and more complicated componenents: I start with something that I want to learn, and then as I feel overwhelmend, I pull out simpler chunks that don't feel solid to me, and focus on those.
+As I learn math, I'm traversing up and down a tree of simpler and more complicated components: I start with something that I want to learn, and then as I feel overwhelmed, I pull out simpler chunks that don't feel solid to me, and focus on those.
 I do this recursively, until I get down to some layer where each component piece is simple enough and I understand it well enough, that I can combine them into something new that fits together in a gearsy way, that I actually have understanding of why this has to be the case, instead of a flailing feeling of making guesses or memorizing arbitrary symbol strings.
 Then I build back up

+###Investing in Loss, and being willing to fail

 ###Your implements matter